When Life Gets Hard, I Go Back to My Training

-My son’s basketball team doesn’t win a ton.
+This season, my son’s basketball team hasn’t won a ton.
 The whistle blows, shoes squeak, bounces echo and then the scoreboard ruins us.

 But hands to the heavens, at the last tournament, his team won three games in a row to claim the overall second place.
 Even though going into the tournament they’d were super frustrated with their losing streak – they’d been coached to (despite how they feel) keep squaring up their shots, rebounding, and playing solid defense.

 They followed their training and their perseverance paid off.